thomaspijper/todo/README.md

 * `todo note [task_id] [text]` sets a note or description for the task with ID `task_id`.
 All arguments after the ID are taken as the note.
 If a note already exists, `text` is added to it.
 If `text` equals `clear`, the note is removed
 * `todo color [task_id] [color]` sets a color for the task with ID `task_id`.
 Colors can be used to group and order tasks.
 Available colors are `red`, `yellow`, `green`, `blue`, and `purple`.
 Specifying `clear` removes the color.
 * `todo show [task_id]` shows details for the task with ID `task_id`.
 * `todo remove [task_id]` removes the task with ID `task_id`.
+Remaining tasks have their `task_id` renumbered.

 Finally, the following non-task specific commands are available:

 * `todo list` lists all tasks.
 * `todo sort` groups tasks by color and sorts them by colors of the rainbow (red -> purple).
 Within each group, tasks are sorted by due date.
-Note: this operations changes the IDs of the tasks.
+Note: this operations renumbers the IDs of the tasks.
 * `todo undo` undoes the latest change to tasks.
 Currently, only one undo is available.
 * `todo help` displays how this program can be used.